-A few weeks ago, the Corporate Affairs Commission (the Commission) sent out a notice to the general public on their plans for the implementation of the Companies and Allied Matters Act 2020 and the upgrade of the Company Registration Portal (CRP) to accommodate the changes introduced by the new law.
+Few weeks ago, the Corporate Affairs Commission (the Commission) sent out a notice to the general public on their plans for implementing the Companies and Allied Matters Act, 2020; and their proposed upgrade of the Companies Registration Portal (CRP), to accommodate the changes introduced by the new Law.

 1. Electronic Document Management System (EDMS)

 The Corporate Affairs Commission has introduced an electronic document management system for receiving, organizing, tracking and storing different kinds of documents.
 The EDMS Software handles electronic documents and scanned documents.

 With the EDMS, users can now upload their documents on the portal during registration and filing of post-incorporation.
 There is no longer a separate portal for document upload as it has been integrated in the pre-incorporation and post-incorporation portal.
 This makes the portal more user friendly and time saving.

 Interestingly, customers will no loner be required to download documents and sign them before uploading the documents.
 Customers can now upload their signatures, passport photographs (where necessary) during registration on the portal.

 Another notable innovation on the CRP is the introduction of E-certificate.
 Customers will no longer be issued hard copy certificates as E-Certificate will be automatically generated to the user’s dashboard upon the approval of any entity and the User can then download the Certificate.

 Before now, the commission was issuing a certified true copy of the application form for registration of different entities.
 A document format called E-status report has now been introduced to replace the CAC forms (CAC 1.1; BN 1 and IT Form 1) issued upon new registration/incorporation of all entities.